ErpNetDocs/tech/advanced/concepts/aggregates.md

 #### What's the difference?

-When an object commit event occurs, it means that the object itself was changed.
+When an object commit event occurs, it means the object itself was changed.
 The aggregate event occurs for the object when there's a change in **ANY** of its constituent objects, but only if the object is an aggregate root.

 Let's take a look at the following structure, which is a single aggregate in @@name: